Updated March 20, 2020

 1.1 Security Policies and Personnel

 We have in place a security program to identify risks and implement preventative technology, as well as technology and processes for common attack mitigation.
-This program is reviewed on a regular basis to provide for continued effectiveness and accuracy.
+This program is reviewed regularly to provide for continued effectiveness and accuracy.
 We maintain an information security team responsible for monitoring and reviewing security infrastructure for Our networks, systems and services, responding to security incidents, and developing and delivering training to Our employees in compliance with Our security policies.

 1.2 Data Transmission